What Language Do They Speak in Iceland

 Iceland is an Incredible Place to Live

-The famous Iceland academy offers a comprehensive degree in a variety of subjects like design, fine arts, music, theater, and art education.
+The famous Iceland Academy offers a comprehensive degree in a variety of subjects like design, fine arts, music, theater, and art education.

 Film-making is also very popular in Iceland.
 Therefore, it is the best place for filmmakers to make movies.
-One of Iceland’s most recent film products is the force Awakens.
+One of Iceland’s most recent film products is The Force Awakens.

 The quality of life in Iceland is very high.
 People opt to select Iceland because of its cheap educational facilities.
 For many years, education in Iceland was free.

-You will be amazed to know that 5% of Iceland’s students are foreigners and this number is increasing with time.
+You will be amazed to know that 5% of Iceland’s students are foreigners, and this number is increasing with time.
 One amazing thing about Iceland is that it provides free tuition to all public universities.

 Wrapping Up

-If you want to migrate to Iceland for education or job purposes then the first thing you need to do is to know what language the people of Iceland speak.
-It will make your stay in Iceland easy and you will feel native to the country.
+If you want to migrate to Iceland for education or job purposes, then the first thing you need to do is to know what language the people of Iceland speak.
+It will make your stay in Iceland easy, and you will feel native to the country.

-The efforts that Icelandic people made in preserving the Icelandic language and keeping it unique without the influence of other languages are exemplary.
+The efforts that the Icelandic people made in preserving the Icelandic language and keeping it unique without the influence of other languages are exemplary.